(This article was originally published in 2019, republished in 2021 and updated according to CSDM 4.0 in 2022)

 - Version 2.1 wasn’t really a new version of the whitepaper.
 It was rather a set of “Product views” or “Use cases” on how CSDM relates to other ServiceNow Products such as ITSM or Incident Management.

-- Version 3.0 is the current version that was released in September 2020.
+- Version 3.0 is was released in September 2020.
 This release introduced Foundation Data as a new domain and set some Key Principles.
 Product-wise, CSDM started to show as CSDM related features on the platform (e.g. dashboards, navigation, form views, etc).

-Last fall we had the pleasure of co-presenting a series of Webinars on the latest version together with ServiceNow.
+In October 2020 we had the pleasure of co-presenting a series of Webinars on the 3.0 version together with Mark Bodman from ServiceNow.
 You can find our thoughts and a summary of the CSDM 3.0 Webinar Series from here.

 Consistent Key Messages Across the Whitepaper Versions